Here's Who Lived and Who Died in the Game of Thrones Finale

 Bran Stark

-With Daenerys dead and Jon off to live his life in self-imposed exile, Bran is voted in as the new King of the Seven Kingdoms by a council that includes Edmure Tully, Samwell Tarly, Brienne of Tarth and his sisters, Sansa and Arya Stark.
-Tyrion lays out his case by citing that Bran “is our memory, the keeper of all our stories.
+With Daenerys dead and Jon off to live his life in exile, Bran was voted in as the new King of the Seven Kingdoms by a council that included Edmure Tully, Samwell Tarly, Brienne of Tarth and his sisters, Sansa and Arya Stark.
+Tyrion laid out a strong case for Bran as king by citing that he “is our memory, the keeper of all our stories.
 Who better to lead us into the future?”
-After Sansa points out that Bran can’t have children, Tyrion cites that as a positive thing, as sons of kings are always difficult.
-Tyrion continues: “I know you don’t want it.
+After Sansa pointed out that Bran can’t have children, Tyrion dubbed that a positive thing, as sons of kings are notoriously difficult.

+Tyrion continued: “I know you don’t want it.
 I know you don’t care about power.
-But I ask you now, if we choose you will you wear the crown?
-Will you lead the seven kingdoms to the best of your abilities from this day to your last day?”
-Bran responds simply: “Why do you think I came all this way?”
+But I ask you now, if we choose you, will you wear the crown?
+Will you lead the Seven Kingdoms to the best of your abilities from this day to your last day?”
+Bran responded simply: “Why do you think I came all this way?”

-Bran proves himself to be a low-key monarch, leaving his council of Bronn, Tyrion, Brienne of Tarth, Samwell Tarly and Ser Davos to debate while he says he’ll attempt to find Drogon.
+By the end of the episode, Bran had already proved himself to be a low-key monarch by leaving his Small Council of Hand of the King Tyrion, Master of Coin Bronn, Lord Commander of the Kingsguard Brienne of Tarth, Grand Maester Samwell Tarly and Master of Ships Davos Seaworth to debate while he went off to attempt to find Drogon using his Three-Eyed Raven powers.
 His parting words?
 “Do carry on with the rest.”

 Tyrion Lannister

 After being arrested on Daenerys’ orders for freeing his brother Jaime in the penultimate episode, Tyrion was put on trial in a scene that mirrored the trial he stood for Joffrey’s murder in season 4.
-But after he vouches for Bran to become King of the Seven Kingdoms, Bran returns the favor and names him his Hand.
+But after he vouched for Bran to become King of the Six Kingdoms — Sansa maintained her insistence on the North being independent — Bran returned the favor and named him his Hand.

 “He’s made many terrible mistakes,” Bran said of Tyrion.
 “He’s going to spend the rest of his life fixing them.”
-In a later scene, Tyrion took his place at the head of the small council — where he is joined by his old friend Bronn, among others.
+In a later scene, Tyrion took his place at the head of the Small Council — where he was joined by his old friend Bronn, among others.

 Brienne of Tarth

-After the dust has settled in King’s Landing, Brienne adds to Jaime Lannister’s Knightsguard pages, filling in his many triumphs.
-She ends the entry by writing that he “Died protecting his queen.”
-The scene quickly turned into a meme.
+After the dust had settled in King’s Landing, Brienne added to Jaime Lannister’s Knightsguard pages, filling in his many triumphs.
+She ended the entry by writing that he “Died protecting his queen,” and the scene quickly turned into a meme.

+It was later revealed that Brienne had been named Lord Commander of the Kingsguard under Bran’s rule.

 Grey Worm

 In a brutal turn of events, Grey Worm went from being the queen’s Master of War to a soldier grieving both his leader and his loved one.
-After Dany is killed, Davos offers the Unsullied land in the Reach.
-But they decide to set sail for Naath — the home of Grey Worm’s deceased love Missandei.
+After Dany was killed, Davos offered the Unsullied land in the Reach.
+But they chose to set sail for Naath — the home of Grey Worm’s deceased love Missandei — instead.

 Davos Seaworth

 After voting Bran in as Westeros’ new king, the Onion Knight was appointed Westeros’ Master of Ships.
-In the first small council meeting, he asks the new Master of Coin, Bronn, to help rebuild the continent’s fleet, a sign that the continent will soon return to politics as usual.
+In the first small council meeting, he asked the new Master of Coin, Bronn, to help rebuild the continent’s fleet, a sign that the realm will soon return to politics as usual.

 Samwell Tarly

-Not only is Samwell the de facto new head of House Tarly, he was also appointed Grand Maester.
-He also says that he helped come up with the title of the kingdom’s newest historical text: A Song of Ice and Fire.
+Not only is Samwell the de facto new head of House Tarly, he was appointed Grand Maester as well.
+Not to mention that he also helped come up with the title of the kingdom’s newest historical text: A Song of Ice and Fire.

-Sam was also pivotal in helping Westeros adopt democracy, a suggestion that others on the council laughed at until Tyrion and others support the idea.
+Sam was pivotal in helping Westeros adopt democracy, a suggestion that others on the council laughed at until Tyrion and others supported the idea of there at least being a vote to decide on the new ruler of the realm.
 He is also soon to be a father of two in a family that already includes Gilly and little Sam.

 Gilly